 - functional analysis of transcriptomics and proteomics data (GSEA)

-- analysis of RNA-Seq single-cell data
+- analysis of RNA-Seq bulk and single-cell data

 I also work in collaboration with the animal facility to support scientists in experimental design optimization (3R) as well as sample size computation and power analysis.
 As a member of the Hub, I am involved in the development of a Shiny application named SHADE to assist researchers in designing their experiments.